• Skip to primary navigation

-There are few things in the world of BBQ that are more cherished than a tender, perfectly smoked rack of ribs, except maybe a brisket.
+There are few things in the world of BBQ that are more coveted than a tender, perfectly smoked rack of ribs, except maybe a brisket.
 Smoky, fall-off-the-bone tender ribs are a staple item at backyard barbecues and BBQ restaurants everywhere.
 But when it comes down to choosing the right ribs, there is often a question: baby back ribs or spare ribs.
 In this post we will explore the real difference between these two types of ribs and help you decide which one is best for your next BBQ.

 Jump to: